Joe-Whales/STITCH-O-Project/README.md

 - Enhanced evaluation metrics tailored for stitching artifact detection
 - Inference pipeline for whole-orchard classification
 - Baseline model implementation for performance comparison

+## Disclaimer
+The data used in this project has not been made publicly available.

 ## Installation